-If the underwriters exercise in full their option to purchase additional shares of Series 1 common stock from us or the selling stockholders in this offering, our pro forma as adjusted net tangible book value after the offering would be \$2.57 per share, and the dilution to new investors would be \$21.43 per share, in each case at an initial public offering price of \$24.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase additional shares of Series 1 common stock from us in this offering, our pro forma as adjusted net tangible book value after the offering would be \$1.99 per share, and the dilution to new investors would be \$17.01 per share, in each case assuming an initial public offering price of \$19.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The following table summarizes, on the same pro forma as adjusted basis described above as of March 31, 2020, the total number of shares of common stock purchased from us, the total cash consideration paid to us and the average price per share paid by existing stockholders and by new investors purchasing shares of Series 1 common stock in this offering at an initial stock price of \$24.00 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on the same pro forma as adjusted basis described above as of March 31, 2020, the total number of shares of common stock purchased from us, the total cash consideration paid to us and the average price per share paid by existing stockholders and by new investors purchasing shares of Series 1 common stock in this offering at an assumed initial stock price of \$19.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.